Emotional and mental

 think you have depression, seek professional help—antidepressant medicine

-and/or counseling are effective treatments for depression.
+or counseling or both are effective treatments for depression.
 For more

 information, see the topic